Online Mock Tests

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 NCERT textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 12 Physics Textbook chapter 9 Ray Optics and Optical Instruments are Light Process and Photometry, Refraction, Total Internal Reflection, Ray Optics - Mirror Formula, Reflection of Light by Spherical Mirrors, Refraction Through a Prism, Refraction by a Lens, Snell’s Law, Concave Mirror, Rarer and Denser Medium, Lensmaker's Formula, Thin Lens Formula, Lenses, The Microscope, Some Natural Phenomena Due to Sunlight, Dispersion by a Prism, Combination of Thin Lenses in Contact, Telescope, The Eye, Power of a Lens, Magnification, Refraction at Spherical Surfaces.
+Concepts covered in Class 12 Physics Textbook chapter 9 Ray Optics and Optical Instruments are Total Internal Reflection, Refraction, Ray Optics - Mirror Formula, Reflection of Light by Spherical Mirrors, Telescope, The Eye, Snell’s Law, Concave Mirror, Rarer and Denser Medium, Lensmaker's Formula, Power of a Lens, Magnification, Refraction at Spherical Surfaces, Light Process and Photometry, Refraction Through a Prism, Refraction at Spherical Surfaces and Lenses, Refraction by a Lens, Thin Lens Formula, Lenses, The Microscope, Some Natural Phenomena Due to Sunlight, Dispersion by a Prism, Combination of Thin Lenses in Contact.

 Using NCERT Class 12 solutions Ray Optics and Optical Instruments exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 12 prefer NCERT Textbook Solutions to score more in exam.

 Get the free view of chapter 9 Ray Optics and Optical Instruments Class 12 extra questions for Class 12 Physics Textbook and can use Shaalaa.com to keep it handy for your exam preparation